 7. PRESCRIPTION

-Claims against the Issuer for the payment of principal and interest in respect of the Notes shall become prescribed ten (10) years from the due date for payment thereof.
+Claims against the Issuer for the payment of principal and interest (including, without limitation, Arrears of Interest) in respect of the Notes shall become prescribed ten (10) years from the due date for payment thereof.

-8. EVENTS OF DEFAULT
+8. ENFORCEMENT EVENTS